KFXV (TV): KZLN

 On April 20, 1977, the Texas Consumer Education and Communications Development Committee, related to the Roman Catholic Diocese of Brownsville, filed an application to build a new television station on non-commercially reserved channel 44 in Harlingen; however, in October, TCECDC modified its application to specify channel 60—thus becoming a non-commercial station operating on a non-reserved commercial channel.
 The Federal Communications Commission (FCC) granted the committee a construction permit on January 24, 1979.
-The call letters KZLN were assigned in June for the new educational television outlet.
-Original plans called for the station to be on the air by December with a bilingual program schedule; however, opposition from Harlingen officials halted their original grant plans.
+The call letters KZLN were assigned that June for the new educational television outlet.
+Original plans called for the station to be on the air by December 1979 with a bilingual program schedule; however, opposition from Harlingen officials brought those plans to a halt.
+One Harlingen city commissioner sympathetic to the project told the Hispanic group to "get some Browns, Joneses, and Smiths on that board of directors"; another high-ranking official anonymously told John Bloom of Texas Monthly that they were afraid of KZLN being a "Chicano-type propaganda station".

 KZLN would also be beset by several years of delays in tower construction and facilities.
-(The transmitter tower was shared with another 1982 sign-on, KVEO-TV, whose owner contributed $96,000.)
+The station shared its transmitter facility with another new station in the Rio Grande Valley, KVEO-TV, whose owner contributed $96,000.
 By the time KZLN began telecasting on May 5, 1982, the climate was poor for PBS due to major cutbacks by the Reagan administration that affected funding for public broadcasting.
 For cable viewers in the Valley, KZLN replaced KEDT of Corpus Christi.

 As had been feared at launch, KZLN's road was rocky.
-In September, more than $150,000 of equipment was stolen and taken to Mexico, from where it was dispersed to Arkansas, California and elsewhere; the thieves would be arrested in Cancún in 1983, and some of the equipment was recovered.
+In September, more than $150,000 of equipment was stolen and taken to Mexico, from where it was dispersed to Arkansas, California, and elsewhere; the thieves would be arrested in Cancún in 1983, and some of the equipment was recovered.
 By December, the station's fundraising appeals warned, "Without your help, KZLN will not be able to continue to operate".
-In February 1983, the station managed to stay on the air thanks to a reprieve from the Central Power and Light Co., the local electric utility; at the time, channel 60 owed CPL more than $19,000, had just avoided a full staff walkout, and had its telephone service disconnected for nonpayment.
+In February 1983, the station managed to stay on the air thanks to a reprieve from the Central Power and Light Co.
+(CPL), the local electric utility; at the time, channel 60 owed CPL more than $19,000, had just avoided a full staff walkout, and had its telephone service disconnected for nonpayment.
 The station made it to its first birthday, in large part under interim leadership and with station driving force Francisco Briones having resigned.

-Poor support, however, prevented KZLN from continuing much further.
+Poor community support, however, prevented KZLN from continuing much further.
 With only 400 memberships and no local programming, the station ceased operating July 13, 1983.